WizardofWar80/URW_Calendar/README.md

 The script should be placed in the savegame folder that you want to monitor while playing and can be started at any time.

+The chore 'Make Fire' is for smoking meat, so it checks if you have meat smoking going on, and then when you make a fire, it looks for you standing on prepared smoking meat to count.
+It wont just count any random fire you make.
+The chore 'Feed Animals' checks if you have named a dog, and if so, the chore becomes active.
+You need to tell the dog to eat, and it looks for the happy looks message from your dog to count successful feeding.

 The script reads the message log and keeps track of information in a seperate file, because the message log 'forgets' older stuff.

 Right now I am playing on version 3.85, so this has not been tested with the newer versions yet.